 It is anticipated that the majority of purchasers buying properties assisted with HOME funds will receive direct buyer assistance.
 In instances where purchasers receive direct assistance a note and mortgage will be placed against the property with repayment of the entire amount of direct buyer assistance due from the Net Proceeds of sale at the time of sale or maturity of the 1st mortgage. .
 If there are not sufficient Net Proceeds to repay the entire amount of the City's direct buyer assistance, the balance of direct buyer assistance will be forgiven.
 Remaining Net Proceeds of sale may be retained by the original occupant of the HOME unit.
 Net Proceeds is defined as any and all consideration of any kind whatsoever, whether direct or indirect, that is received by the Borrower for, or in connection with, any sale, assignment, conveyance, transfer, lien or encumbrance of the property less any senior debt secured against the property and customary closing costs as defined on the HUD 1 settlement statement.
-If there is no transfer of 100% of the original occupant's interests in the property at the time of default or maturity or if the transfer is not an arms-length transaction, Net Proceeds means the fair market value of the property less outstanding senior debt.
+If there is no transfer of 100% of the original occupant's interests in the property at the time of default or maturity or if the transfer is not an arms-length transaction.
+Net Proceeds means the fair market value of the property less outstanding senior debt.
 No resale provision will apply.
-Affordability period will be based on the amount of direct HOME subsidy received by the buyer.
-If the purchaser does not transfer 100% of the purchaser's interest in the Property and fails to maintain the property as their principal residence during the affordability period, the full direct buyer assistance amount plus any development subsidy amount shall be immediately due and payable regardless of Net Proceeds of sale.